uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/portlet_admin/maintenance.md

 ### Published

 Portlet is registered and visible to the intended audience.
 You can set an Automatic Expiration Date and Time.
-When the time arrives, the porlet will automatically be moved to the Expired state and will not be visible to the audience.
+When the time arrives, the portlet will automatically be moved to the Expired state and will not be visible to the audience.

 ### Expired